OpenDataforWeb3-sandbox/Grant-Review-Dashboard/README.md

 ###Rough milestones*

+1. Developing more legos and creating a accurate lego logic
-1. Creating a grant review dashboard that clearly signals which grants are clear NOs via a couple of Legos(MVP)
+2. Creating a grant review dashboard that clearly signals which grants are clear NOs(MVP)
-2. Developing a grant review dashboard that can be used in the next Gitcoin Round(at least for one of the rounds)
+3. Developing a grant review dashboard that can be used as a reliable source in the next Gitcoin Round(at least for one of the rounds)
-3. Enlarging the scope and making sure the dashboard is configurable enough and can be used by multiple round owners to signal bad grant applications
+4. Enlarging the scope and making sure the dashboard is configurable enough and can be used by multiple round owners to signal bad grant applications
 *modifications can appear along the way